khaoniaomamuang/phalidpol.me/README.md

 Hello and welcome to my website!
 My name is Phalidpol Zhu and I am a BCom and BSc undergraduate student at the University of Auckland.
 I am currently pursuing a "quadruple" major in business management, economics, computer science and statistics.
 I have always been interested in exploring different fields of study and finding connections between them.
 I believe that having a multidisciplinary background can help me solve complex problems and create innovative solutions.

 ## Pass studies
 I am a proud graduate of Rangitoto College, where I excelled in a diverse range of subjects: Geography, Physics, Calculus, Computer Science and ICT.
-I earned a National Certificate of Educational Achievement (NCEA) Level 3 with excellence endorsement in November 2022 and honed my skills in research, software development, web development, project management and mathematical analysis.
+I earned a National Certificate of Educational Achievement (NCEA) Level 3 with excellence endorsement in November 2022 and honed my skills in research, software development, web development, project management, critical thinking and mathematical analysis.
 I also pursued my passions outside the classroom by joining various activities and societies, such as the New Zealand Informatics Competition, World Vision Community Fundraiser and Sustainable Coastlines Volunteer.

 ## Contact Me